almamedia/il-auth-at-edge/README.md

 Run
 ```
-./deploy.sh -p <your aws credentials profile> -u <comma separated list of allowed signin redirect urls>
+./deploy.sh -p <your aws credentials profile> -u "https://<domain name 1>/il-auth-at-edge/signin/index.html,https://<domain name 2>/il-auth-at-edge/signin/index.html,..."
 ```

--u parameter should have at least one signin redirect url, ATM they look like this: https://<CNAME pointing to cloudfront distribution OR cloudfront distribution domain name if there's no CNAME>/il-auth-at-edge/signin/index.html
+-u parameter should have at least one signin redirect url and it's path is fixed ATM to /il-auth-at-edge/signin/index.html.
+This repository contains a very basic implementation for that page and it is synced to web-il-auht-at-edge.us-east-1.<your AWS accountId> s3 bucket that can be used as cloudfront origin.

+## Manual Cloudfront setup

+### Publish the Edge Lambda
 When the cloudformation has finished, see the outputs of the main il-auth-at-eddge stack.
 There's link to Lambda Function in AWS console.
 Go there and in Actions Dropdown select Publish New Version.
 Note the ARN of the version, this is needed later on.

-### Manual Cloudfront setup
+### Cloudfront origin for signin redirect page

 Add web-il-auth-at-edge.us-east-1.<your AWS accountId> as a new origin to your Cloudfront distribution.

   - Check Restrict Bucket Access and select Origin Access Identity.
 Check Update Bucket Policy or set it up manually to allow access for the selected OAI

+### Cache behavior for above origin

 Add cache behavior for the new origin with path pattern /il-auth-at-edge/*

   - DON'T set any Lambda Function Associations to this behaviour!

+### Modify other cache behaviors to call Edge Lambda

 Add the Edge Lambda function association to all relevant other cache behaviors in your Cloudfront distribution